octimot/StoryToolkitAI/README.md

 _The app is in this stage very raw and not polished at all, but we use it daily in our editing room.
 So we simply wanted to make it for free for anyone to use.
-It's not only out of sheer generosity, but also because we'd like to change how people approach editing by using AI.
-And yes, definitely as a bow to our new CPU-for-brains overlords.
-When dirty stuff hits the fan and they take over, who do you think they'll spare first?
-Us slaves or you anti-AI "machine-can-t-be-artists" rebels?_
+It's not only out of sheer generosity, but also because we'd like to change how people approach editing by using AI._

 Ideally, it should evolve by incorporating other machine learning models such as CLIP and GPT-3 to assist editors in their work, or rather to make them obsolete (that would be cool, right?).